Hiswe/hiswe.github.io/source/_drafts/06-html-basic-part-3.md

 *Semantic is important, because:*

-- It will make your HTML *code more readable for you*
+- It will make your *HTML code more readable for you*
 - It will allow a *better [screen reading](https://en.wikipedia.org/wiki/Screen_reading) experience* for disabled people.
   In short: the computer will read the text and describe the context of this text.
   As an example if you have an heading of first level `<h1>`, the screen reader will say:
   <q>heading of first level</q> and then read the content

-We wrote a link, but what we really want to achieve, is describing an author.
+We wrote a link, but what we really want to achieve, is *describing an author*.
 We already have the `<address>` element but we can add more on the link.

-If we take a deeper look at this [HTML element documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), we can see that there is a `rel` attribute:
+If we take a deeper look at this [HTML element documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a), we can see that there is a *`rel` attribute:*

 {% blockquote Mozilla Developer Network https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-rel rel attribute description %}
 **rel**